luiscoco/Azure_OpenAI_GPT-4o-How_to_descritbe_an_Image/README.md

 The main purpose of the code is to send an image to an **OpenAI GPT** model (deployed in Azure) and ask the model to describe the image

-## 1. Setting up the Azure OpenAI client with a ChatGPT-4o model
+## 1. Setting up the Azure OpenAI service with a ChatGPT-4o model

 We login in Azure Portal and select the Azure OpenAI service